Improving instrumental variable estimators with post-stratification: Introduction

-Generally, the literature has not focused on how to exploit covariates that are only predictive of \emph{compliance}.
-We show that covariates predictive of compliance do not benefit an analysis the same way as covariates predictive of precision.
+Specifically, we outline how post-stratification based on baseline covariates (hereafter referred to simply as ``covariates'') that are predictive of \emph{compliance type} can improve IV analyses.
+Generally, the literature has not focused on how to exploit covariates only predictive of compliance type, i.e., of being a complier or not.
+We show that covariates predictive of compliance type do not benefit an analysis the same way as covariates that improve precision.
 In particular, we demonstrate that classic IV estimation methods such as two-stage least squares (2SLS) provide minimal gains with complier-predictive covariates.
 We therefore propose a method based on post-stratification, where we stratify units based on baseline covariates, estimate a separate IV estimator within each stratum, and then take their average, weighting by the estimated number of compliers.
 If some strata are estimated to have zero compliers, we drop them from our overall estimate.
 The goal is to concentrate our compliers into a few strata where we can estimate impacts more easily.
 The strata with only a few compliers can be down-weighted, as they would be less relevant for the overall impact estimate.
-Our proposed post-stratification methods are related to extant methods where, when the IV is continuous, matching methods are used to match units that are different in terms of their exposure to the IV \citep{Small:2008,baiocchi2012near,keele2016strong}.
-In the matching IV literature, a similar estimator to one of our post-stratified IV estimators is for the complier average treatment effect.
-However, the goal in the matching IV literature is to mitigate bias from confounders in the observational setting and to match units that are far apart in terms of the instrument.
-We, on the other hand, are focusing on the use of post-stratification (which is more general than standard pairwise matching) to reduce variation and we discuss how modifications of the natural post-stratified IV estimator can lead to better precision gains.